Model Code¶

 - Steps are defined inside process functions

-- Steps can access hyperparameters if passed from the process
+- Steps can accept explicit parameters passed from the process

 - Steps execute sequentially within their parent process